MyEtherWallet/MyEtherWallet/README.md

 If you find a bug, or want a new feature added, please submit it on the [Github Issues](https://github.com/MyEtherWallet/MyEtherWallet/issues)

+## Prerequisites

+There are not many prerequisites required to build and run this project, but you'll need the following:

+* Node.js (Node 8.15 & NPM 6.4)
+* Node Package Manager

 ## Getting started

 1. Open terminal